-2024 was a rather tranquil severe weather season for northwest Kansas.
+2024 was a rather tranquil severe weather season for Northwest Kansas.
 In total there were eight tornadoes that occurred in the Kansas portion of the Goodland forecast area; all of them were rated as EF-U. Three of those tornadoes occurred in Gove County.
 The first tornado of the year occurred in Logan County on March 24th near Oakley; shortly followed by a second near Campus, Kansas in western Gove County.
 The interesting part of these tornadoes was that a Blizzard Warning was in effect for the next day.
-The final tornado of the year occurred on July 6th near Achilles, Kansas in Rawlins County.
+The final tornado of the year occurred on July 6th near Achilles, Kansas in Rawlins county.

-For hail, there were 136 instances of severe hail (1 inch or larger).
-The first report of severe hail was on March 24th with 1.25 inch to 1.5 inch hail occurring in Sheridan County, and the final instance of severe hail occurred on October 21st in Norton County when 1 inch hail fell.
-The largest hailstone of the year in northwest Kansas occurred in Gove County on May 1st when hailstones ranged from the size of apples to grape-fruits (4.5 inches).
+For hail there were 136 instances of severe hail (1 inch or larger).
+The first report of severe hail was on March 24th with 1.25 inch to 1.5 inch hail occurring in Sheridan County.
+The final instance of severe hail occurred on October 21st in Norton County when 1 inch hail fell.
+The largest hailstone of the year in Northwest Kansas occurred in Gove County on May 1st, as well as hailstones ranging from apples to grapefruits (4.5 inches) occurring.
 Numerous other reports of baseball and softball sized hail occurred with other storms across Gove County on this day.

 The strongest thunderstorm wind gust was estimated at 120 mph in Greeley County on May 29th.
-There were 450 people who lost power along with 10 snapped power poles and two irrigation pivots that were blown over as well.
+450 people lost power along with 10 snapped power poles and two irrigation pivots that were blown over as well.
 For the year there were 134 severe wind reports that were associated with thunderstorms.
 The first gust occurred on February 7th in Sherman County, and the final ones occurred on September 17th across Sherman and Cheyenne counties.

-May 1st Severe Weather Outbreak: Two rounds of severe weather impacted northwest Kansas as a strong low pressure system moved across the Central High Plains.
+May 1st Severe Weather Outbreak: Two rounds of severe weather impacted Northwest Kansas as a strong low pressure system moved across the Central High Plains.
 Initially, two strong supercells moved over the southern portions of Logan and Gove counties producing up to grapefruit sized hail and two EF-Unknown landspout tornadoes.
 The hail and tornadoes primarily occurred in southern Gove County along and east of Highway 25.
-One of the landspouts developed along the Gove-Lane county line and continued on into northern Lane County.
+One of the landspouts developed along the Gove-Lane county line, and continued on into northern Lane county.
 No damage was reported with either tornado.
-During the evening hours, a linear cluster of storms moved across northwest Kansas from Colorado producing large hail and wind gusts estimated around 96 mph.
-The strongest winds occurred in eastern Graham County where estimated 90-96 mph straight line winds produced significant damage to two metal buildings.
+During the evening hours, a linear cluster of storms moved across Northwest Kansas from Colorado producing large hail and wind gusts estimated around 96 mph.
+The strongest winds occurred in eastern Graham county where estimated 90-96 mph straight line winds produced significant damage to two metal buildings.

-Gove County hail on May 1st (photo by NOAA-NSSL).
+Gove County Hail May 1st (NOAA-NSSL)

-Tornado SE Gove County on May 1st (photo by Cameron Venable).
+Tornado SE Gove County May 1st (Cameron Venable)